geekhunger/onguard/README.md

 The `require("onguard")` statement returns a function which you must call with a `settings` object.
 The configuration function will then return an express middleware handler, which you plug into your application (router middleware chain).

 > There's even more to it...
 Besides the config-function, the return value actually contains a `defend` method, an `attacks` Map and `Pattern` class.
-[But let's put it aside for now and expore it later in depth...](#suspicious-requests)
+[But let's put it aside for now and explore it later in depth...](#suspicious-requests)

 The easiest way to get started, is to use it as a middleware function.
 Plug 'onguard' straight into your `express` app instance or your `express.Router` like so: